 And that’s it!
 A pretty painless process.
 This could very well the easiest part of your exotic destination wedding to organize.
 You’ll probably spend more time picking out a suit and agonizing over how to do the bride’s hair.

 Afterward, the lawyer will register your documents with the Civil Registry of Costa Rica.
 Once the Consulate in your country of residence translates and authenticates the marriage certificate, you will receive the documents at the address you provided to the officiant.
 Usually takes about 12 weeks to receive that paperwork.

 Need more help with your wedding?
-Click the link below for your Guide to getting married in Costa Rica:
+Click the link below for your Guide to the Best Wedding Venues in Costa Rica: